lonerapier/lonerapier.github.io/content/thoughts/ladr.md

 	- Proving a map is surjective.
 Injectivity can be proven is straightforward way, i.e. Tu = Tv => u = v, or null T = {0}.
 But surjectivity need to be proven for arbitrary vector in the range of T.
 	- Concept of Matrix of linear map is still not completely clear to me.
 M(T) allowed us to represent linear maps as matrix, which is pivotal for computation.
 	- what are the most prominent examples and use case i can think of quotient maps and dual maps?
 	- QUES: what are the proof techniques that I know of right now? contradiction, induction, counterexample, equality by subset, iff, at least logic,

 ## Polynomials
 - PROVE: polynomial division: p=sq+r with dim r <= dim q.
 > [!note] Trigonometry primer
 > - trigonometric interpretation of complex numbers = $r(\cos \theta+i\sin \theta)$
 > - geometric interpretation/polar representation is interpreted as vector of magnitude r with angle $\theta$ from origin.
 > - euler form: $e^{i\theta}=\cos \theta+i\sin \theta$.
 > 	- TODO: Prove this. has implications in fourier transform.
 > - multiplication of complex number in polar form: $wz=rs(\cos(\alpha+\beta)+i\sin(\alpha +\beta))$
 > 	- To prove this: use formula of $\cos(\alpha+\beta),\sin(\alpha+\beta)$
 - de moivre's theorem: $z^{n}=r^{n}\cos(n\theta)+i\sin(n\theta)$.
 Can be trivially proved using induction.
-- TODO: come back to fundamental theorem of linear algebra proof. the current proof uses analysis (Extreme Value theorem precisely), to assume a complex-coefficient polynomial that attains minimum at certain $\zeta$.
+- TODO: ==come back to fundamental theorem of linear algebra proof==. the current proof uses analysis (Extreme Value theorem precisely), to assume a complex-coefficient polynomial that attains minimum at certain $\zeta$.
 - Factorization of a polynomial over C exists and is unique with at most m roots.
 	- What are the subresults that need to be proven in order to prove above?
 	- Every polynomial can be written as p(z) = (z-a)q(z), with q being deg m-1 poly.